June 15 - June 26, 2015

 University of Geneva

-Students (preferably at the graduate level) and professionals interested in the challenges of Internet law.
+Students (preferably at the graduate level), academics and professionals who are interested by the complex challenges of Internet law.